Skip to Content

 The pea pesto is not my first rodeo here.
 I have a classic basil pesto, classic red pesto in a halloumi pasta recipe and pesto alla trapanese.

-To keep it going I also have a wild garlic pesto that is awesome with blue cheese, I even use a rocket pesto as the base for my goat cheese pizza!
+To keep it going, I also have a wild garlic pesto that is awesome with blue cheese, and I even use a rocket pesto as the base for my goat cheese pizza!

 You should definitely free yourself from the shackles of basil, as pesto can be made from practically anything.

-This is particular little number has a wonderful sense of early summer but can be made all year around with frozen peas.
+This particular little number has a wonderful sense of early summer, but can be made all year round with frozen peas.

 Overhead pea pesto served as a sauce for pasta with a breadcrumb crust.